 - skilled nursing care

-Medical Part B pays for outpatient medical services, such as:
+Medical Part B pays for outpatient medical services, including:

 - some preventive care